Published By Faith Stewart at September 20th, 2018

 Now, what if you do everything right and it still isn’t enough?
 This is where having solid business credit comes in.
 If you need to bridge a gap between your crowdfunding funds and capital needs, a good old-fashioned working capital loan can get you there.

 They aren’t easy to get however.
 You need to be working on your business credit now so you will have it in place when needed.
 Get a business name, incorporate, list the business in the directories with its own phone number, and pay your bills on time.

-This will ensure that in addition to your epic crowdfunding campaign you also have epic business credit.
+This will ensure that in addition to epic crowdfunding campaigns you also have epic business credit.
 That can lead to epic success.